Synonym: Peritonsillar abscess.

 Incision sites for drainage of Quinsy:

-1) A horizontal line is drawn through the base of the uvula and vertical line along the base of the anterior tonsillar pillar.
+- A horizontal line is drawn through the base of the uvula and vertical line along the anterior tonsillar pillar.
 The incision is taken at this site.

 - At the site of maximum projection.